Somaliland campaign (1920): Actions

 A fortified Dervish stronghold in Taleh.

 By 1 January 1920 the Z Force had constructed a temporary aerodrome at Berbera from where they operated.
 On 21 January RAF aircraft bombed Jideli.
 Many of the dervish forces had never seen an aircraft before and were terrified by the aerial bombardment to the extent that they fled into the hills.
 It was also during that first bombardment that Hassan came close to being killed, narrowly avoiding death when an unfortunate camel shielded him from a nearby bomb blast.
 After the next five days had passed the Z Force had destroyed three Dervish forts; they then provided air support and communications for the ground forces.
 This battle established the tactics of aerial bombardment followed by attacks by ground forces, and of using aircraft to provide support for ground troops during concurrent attacks.
 These tactics are among the primary methods of wartime operations to this day.

 On 28 January the Camel Corps occupied Jideli and Hassan retreated to his main fort at Taleh.
 After combined land and air operations, the British took Taleh on 9 February.
 Dervish forces suffered great losses and were scattered, his forts were damaged and he escaped with only four of his followers to the Ogaden.
 Hassan lost some of his greatest generals during the battle, including his right-hand man Haji Sudi and Commander Ibrahim Boghl.

 Defeat

 In the beginning of 1920, the British struck the Dervish settlements with a well-coordinated air and land attack and inflicted a stunning defeat.
 The forts of the dervishes were damaged and the army suffered great losses.
-The Dervish retreated in to the Ogaden territory in Abyssinia and raided the Ogaden Bah Hawadle clan who were under Habr Yunis protection, reacting to this incident, Haji Warabe of the Reer Caynaashe assembled an army composed of 3000 warriors.
-The army set out from Togdheer, on the dawn of July 20, 1920, his army reached Shineleh where the Dervish were camped and proceeded to attack them.
-The Dervish numbering about 800 were quickly defeated, 700 being killed in the battle, the few remaining survivors fled south.
+The Dervishes retreated into the Ogaden territory in Abyssinia and raided the Ogaden Bah Hawadle clan, who were under Habr Yunis protection.
+Reacting to this incident, Haji Warabe of the Reer Caynaashe assembled an army of 3,000 warriors and set out from Togdheer.
+At dawn on July 20, 1920, this army reached Shineleh, where about 800 Dervishes were camped, and attacked them.
+The Dervishes were quickly defeated, 700 being killed in the battle.
+The few remaining survivors fled south.